“My excitement walking into class with a new Bard Core strategy to approach challenging content or skill acquisition is contagious for my students.”

 Bard Core teachers build a repertoire of strategies, which includes text work, scene analysis, anti-racist text-pairing applications, improvisation, and active reading strategies.
 The seminar is led by experienced facilitators, scholars, and content experts who guide “up-on-your-feet” practice and structured peer-learning that align with Common Core and several domains of the CPS Framework for Teaching.
 Each Bard Core session explores and differentiates strategies for each participant’s students and teaching environment that address the barriers of practical implementation, bridging lessons with teachers’ unique classroom experiences.

 Teachers who complete Bard Core are invited back each year to participate in a group that teachers themselves dubbed, “Hard Core Bard Core,” our continuing professional development initiative exclusively for Bard Core alumni.
 Hard Core Bard Core provides our teachers unparalleled access to nationally recognized experts in the field, as well as peer-based learning forums that continue to develop their classroom practice.

-For CPS high school English teachers who wish to apply, please call CST’s Education Department at 312.595.5678 or email email@example.com to request an application.
-Teachers will be accepted into the program on a rolling basis until the class is full.
+For CPS upper middle school and high school English teachers who want to learn more, please call CST’s Education Department at 312.595.5678 or email us at firstname.lastname@example.org.

 2023/24 LEAD TEAM SHAKESPEARE SPONSOR